robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

     * Python Flask
     * AirFlow

-Note to self: no Postgres.
+Note to self: no Pandas, no Postgres.

 ---